 Virginia residents and non-residents who are classified as Master or General class falconers are eligible to apply.
-At the sole discretion of VDGIF, however, falconers with limited experience handling and hunting with falcons may be excluded from authorization to take a Peregrine Falcon.
+At the sole discretion of the Virginia Department of Wildlife Resources (DWR), however, falconers with limited experience handling and hunting with falcons may be excluded from authorization to take a Peregrine Falcon.

-- The season for take will be from September 20 – October 20, 2019, but will close when five passage birds have been taken and reported to VDGIF per condition #6 below.
+- The season for take will be from September 20 – October 20, 2022, but will close when five passage birds have been taken and reported to DWR per condition #6 below.

-- A random draw will be conducted of five qualified applicants who will be eligible to take a passage peregrine.
-Only one non-resident applicant will be randomly selected from the pool of applicants.
+- A random draw will be conducted of four qualified Virginia applicants who will be eligible to take a passage peregrine.

 - Only one passage Peregrine Falcon may be captured and possessed by a falconer.

 - No banded Peregrine Falcons may be taken.
 If a banded raptor is accidentally captured, band numbers and colors must be recorded, photographs taken if possible, and the bird must be immediately released.
-Band numbers and photographs of such incidentally-captured birds must be submitted to VDGIF no later than 31 October 2019, to the attention of: Jeff Cooper, Virginia Department of Game and Inland Fisheries, 115 Lee Highway, Verona, VA 24482 or email@example.com.
+Band numbers and photographs of such incidentally-captured birds must be submitted to DWR no later than 31 October 2022, to the attention of: Jeff Cooper, Virginia Department of Wildlife Resources, 115 Lee Highway, Verona, VA 24482 or email@example.com.

 - A Peregrine Falcon that is captured must be released no later than one hour before sunset on the day of its capture if it is deemed unsuitable for falconry purposes.
 Birds that falconers take and intend to possess for falconry must be immediately banded with a U.S. Fish and Wildlife Service black falconry band.
-If you do not have a USFWS falconry band, contact the Virginia Department of Game and Inland Fisheries (VDGIF) at (804) 367-6913.
+If you do not have a USFWS falconry band, contact the Virginia Department of Wildlife Resources (DWR) at (804) 367-6913.